AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Enables / Disables conserved moiety analysis (boolean).

-   If this is enabled, the sbml document (either current, or one about to be loaded) is converted using the ConservedMoietyConverter.
-All of the linearly dependent species are replaced with assignment rules and a new set of conserved moeity parameters are introduced.
+   If this is enabled, the SBML document (either current, or one about to be loaded) is converted using the ConservedMoietyConverter.
+All of the linearly dependent species are replaced with assignment rules and a new set of conserved moiety parameters are introduced.